rtenklooster/Universal-scraper-with-telegram-notifications/README.md

 ## Supported Retailers

 - Lidl (implemented)
+  - Searches through Lidl's API
+  - Supports category and search queries
+  - Price tracking and notifications
 - Marktplaats (implemented)
   - Supports searching by location
   - Shows distance to items
   - Handles both fixed price and bidding items
+  - Uses API discovered through URL parsing
 - Vinted (to be implemented)
 - More can be added by implementing the BaseScraper interface

 ## Technologies

 - **Language**: TypeScript/Node.js
+- **Database**:
+  - SQLite for local development
-- **Database**: SQLite (local development), easily extendable to PostgreSQL/MySQL for cloud deployment
+  - Azure SQL Server for cloud deployment
 - **Telegram**: Telegraf library for bot implementation
+- **Scraping**:
-- **Scraping**: Axios for HTTP requests, Cheerio for HTML parsing
+  - Axios for HTTP requests
+  - Puppeteer for API discovery
 - **Scheduling**: node-schedule for timed operations
 - **Configuration**: dotenv for environment variables
 - **Logging**: Winston for structured logging